 Micah Everett is Associate Professor of Music at the University of Mississippi, where he teaches applied trombone, euphonium, and tuba, conducts the trombone ensemble and tuba-euphonium ensemble, and teaches the undergraduate low brass methods course as well as graduate courses in brass literature and brass pedagogy.
 A Mississippi native, Everett was first trombonist in the Mississippi Lions All-State Band before attending Delta State University, where he received the Bachelor of Music Education degree, and studied trombone and euphonium with Edward R. Bahr.
 He holds the Master of Music and Doctor of Musical Arts degrees from the University of North Carolina at Greensboro, where he studied trombone with Randy Kohlenberg, and euphonium and tuba with Dennis AsKew.
 Prior to joining the Ole Miss faculty in 2012, Everett held teaching positions at the University of Louisiana at Monroe, the University of Northern Iowa, Elon University, and UNCG.

 An active recitalist, orchestral, and chamber musician on alto, tenor, and bass trombones, euphonium, and tuba, Everett is currently principal trombonist in the North Mississippi Symphony Orchestra, trombonist in the Mississippi Brass Quintet, and bass trombonist in the Great River Trombone Quartet.
 He is a past American Trombone Workshop solo competition winner and Fellow at the Alessi Seminar, and has performed more than twenty times as a featured soloist with bands and orchestras both domestically and overseas.
-He has appeared as clinician, soloist, or conductor at the International Trombone Festival, the American Trombone Workshop, the International Tuba-Euphonium Conference, and numerous regional conferences and workshops, and in 2016 was a faculty member at the annual Trombonanza festival in Santa Fe, Argentina.
-In 2015 he was selected as a Fellow at the prestigious Alessi Seminar, and that same year his first solo recording, Stepping Stones for Bass Trombone, Vol. 1, was released by Potenza Music.
+He has appeared as clinician, soloist, or conductor at the International Trombone Festival, the American Trombone Workshop, the International Tuba-Euphonium Conference, the annual Trombonanza festival in Santa Fe, Argentina, and numerous regional conferences and workshops.
+In 2015 his first solo recording, Stepping Stones for Bass Trombone, Vol. 1, was released by Potenza Music.